python/cpython/Doc/library/unittest.mock.rst

     >>> req
     <NonCallableMagicMock name='request.Request()' spec='Request' id='...'>

-`Request` objects are not callable, so the return value of instantiating our mocked out `request.Request` is a non-callable mock.
+:class:`Request` objects are not callable, so the return value of instantiating our mocked out :class:`request.Request` is a non-callable mock.
 With the spec in place any typos in our asserts will raise the correct error:

     >>> req.add_header('spam', 'eggs')